-Because sales and marketing teams typically work in separate systems.
-Marketing systems track things like traffic, links, form completions, and time-on-site.
-But sales CRMs track the really important metrics like conversions, revenue, and return/repeat purchases.
+Marketing tends to track things like traffic, links, form completions, and time-on-site.
+But sales tend to track the metrics like conversions, revenue, and return/repeat purchases.

-Here’s how we do it:
+Here’s how we measure marketing performance:

-1. We use our own platform to monitor all of our marketing initiatives, allowing us to track traditional metrics like traffic, referrals, and form completions.
+We use our platform to monitor all of our marketing initiatives, allowing us to track traditional metrics like traffic, referrals, and form completions.

-3. When sales teams convert marketing-generated leads and enter the sales amounts into Pipedrive, it feeds that data back to Ruler, giving marketers a complete view of how many conversions they’re generating and exactly how much revenue those conversions brought in.
+When sales teams convert marketing-generated leads and enter the sales amounts into our CRM, it feeds that data back to the Ruler Analytics dashboard.

 On the other hand, while you get a lot more traffic from social media than organic search, only 10% of your revenue comes from your social media marketing initiatives.

 However, if you could only see traffic referrals, it would look like your social media campaigns were performing much better than your content marketing initiatives.

-But now you know that’s not the case.
-You make the decision to double down on content marketing and slow down your social media marketing, and the next month, marketing-generated revenue doubles.
+You decide to double down on content marketing and slow down your social media marketing, and the next month, marketing-generated revenue doubles.